hackerkid/LightOJ-Solutions/README.md

 This is one is a really simple graph problem.
 Keep marking the visited nodes to avoid visiting them again

 ###1014 - Ifter Party
 This is also a normal Ad-Hoc problem.
-The simplified task is to find the divisors of p - l which are greater than l
+The simplified task is to find the divisors of p - l which are greater than l.

+###1016 - Brush II
+This is yet another adhoc problem.
+What you need to do is to ietrate over all the y points in ascending order in such a way that you increase the counter only when the difference of ym, ym+1, ....yn becomes greater than w.
+The counter would give you the answer.